-You are invited to propose a research project (independently, as a pair or as a group) about an aspect of student experience at LSE.
+You are invited to propose a research project (as a pair or as a group) about an aspect of education or the wider student experience at LSE.
 This can be on a topic you identify, or one that's been proposed by staff.

-Approximately 25 proposals will be selected to receive 80 hours of funding, full academic supervision, and the opportunity to present your findings and recommendations directly to LSE leaders.
+Up to 20 proposals will be selected to receive 100 hours of funding, full academic supervision, the support of a staff partner from the area of LSE you are researching, and the opportunity to present your findings and recommendations directly to LSE leaders.

-Applications to become a Change Maker will open in Autumn Term 2023 and you can find out more at lse.ac.uk/changemakers
+Applications to become a Change Maker will open in Autumn term 2024 and you can find out more at Ise.ac.uk/changemakers